Festival and concerts in jeopardy at winery

 Tom Webb owns the business; he says he's held this event once before.

-"We lost last year's festival due to COVID, we res erected it this year because the hot air balloonists want to do it again and people loved it," said Webb.
+"We lost last year's festival due to COVID, we resurrected it this year because the hot air balloonists want to do it again, and people loved it," said Webb.

 Rockefeller Township supervisors are letting the hot air out of this plan and future concerts.